Dennys Quiñónez

-Dennys Quiñonez (born March 12, 1992) is an Ecuadorian football midfielder.
+Dennys Quiñonez (born March 12, 1992) is an Ecuadorian footballer who plays as midfielder.
 He currently plays for Olmedo of the Ecuador Serie A.

 Club career

 Quiñonez rose in the youth ranks of Barcelona and is considered a future prospect.
 Quiñonez has been a regular starter since the 2010 season along with others Barcelona's future prospect like Brayan de la Torre and Christian Cruz.